Acropora microclados

 Acropora microclados is a species of acroporid coral that was first described by Christian Gottfried Ehrenberg in 1834.
 Found in marine, tropical shallow reefs on the upper slopes, it is found at depths of 5 to 20 m.
-It is listed as a vulnerable species on the IUCN Red List, and its population is decreasing.
+It is listed as an endangered species on the IUCN Red List, and its population is decreasing.
 It is uncommon but found over a large area, including in five regions of Indonesia, and is classified under CITES Appendix II.

 Description

 Acropora microclados is found in colonies of corymbose structures, and can be 1 m wide.
 The structures consist of branchlets, which are short, become thin at the ends, and orderly, and the width of the branchlet bases can reach 10 mm.
 It is usually pale pink/brown in colour, and its tentacles extend during the day, and are grey.
 Branchlets contain axial, incipient axial, and radial corallites.
 Axial corallites are located at the end of branchlets, and are tube-shaped.
 Incipient axial corallites frequently occur.
 The radial corallites occur up the sides of the branchlets, are tube-shaped, close together, and each contains nose-shaped openings.
 It looks similar to Acropora lamarcki, Acropora macrostoma, and Acropora massawensis.
 The species is found in a marine environment in tropical shallow reefs on the upper slopes, at depths of between 5 and 20 m.
 It is composed of aragonite (calcium carbonate).